DataDog/integrations-core/dns_check/README.md

 ## Setup
 ### Installation

-The DNS check is packaged with the Agent, so simply [install the Agent][1] on any host from which you want to probe your DNS servers.
+The DNS check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server from which you want to probe your DNS servers.

 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you may want to run this status-oriented check from hosts that do not run the monitored DNS services.

 ### Configuration